 *The exception to the above requirements is if a student violates the Gun Free Schools Act.
 This federal law requires all schools to expel a student, who is determined to have brought a firearm to a school, or to have possessed a firearm at a school, from attending school for a period of not less than 1 year.
 The Chancellor can modify the expulsion requirement.

-As part of our commitment to creating joyful learning environments, DCPS commissioned a review of discipline policies, procedures, and practices at 10 schools during school years 15-16 and 16-17.
-The goal of this review was to inform areas where we can collectively improve systems and supports for schools, staff, and students concerning discipline matters.
-DCPS is also developing a Behavior Task Force to ensure that school communities are best positioned to develop safe, supportive, and nurturing learning environments.
-More specifically, in school year 18-19 we are:
+As part of our commitment to creating joyful learning environments, in school year 2019-2020, DCPS developed a Student Behavior Task Force to ensure that school communities are best positioned to develop safe, supportive, and nurturing learning environments.